Where to watch The Last of Us TV show in the UK

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The smash hit live-action remake is airing exclusively on Sky and Now TV
+The smash hit live-action remake is airing exclusively on Sky and Now TV, with episode six premiering on 20 February

-We’re only four episodes in and The Last of Us is already one of the most successful shows in HBO and Sky’s history.
-Since it started airing in mid-January, the live-action remake of Naughty Dog’s critically acclaimed video game has racked up over three-million viewers in the UK and more than 22 million viewers across the pond, making it Sky Atlantic’s second biggest US drama debut.
+Five episodes in to the post-apocalyptic drama and it’s clear The Last of Us is one of the most successful shows to air on HBO and Sky in recent memory.
+Since it started airing in mid-January, the live-action remake of Naughty Dog’s critically acclaimed video game has racked up more than 3 million viewers in the UK and more than 22 million viewers across the pond, making it Sky Atlantic’s second biggest US drama debut.

 It’s been such a smash hit that, at the end of January, HBO renewed it for a second season, after airing just two episodes.
-A hit among critics and viewers alike, The Last of Us TV show is currently on its fourth episode of its nine-episode run, and airs exclusively on Sky Atlantic and Now TV every Monday.
+A hit among critics and viewers alike, The Last of Us TV show is currently on its fifth episode of its nine-episode run.

+While the show usually airs on Sky Atlantic and Now TV every Monday, owing to the Super Bowl, viewers were able to catch episode five earlier than usual, as it premiered on Saturday 11 February.
+The Last of Us TV transmission schedule will return to normal from episode six onwards.

+This means you’ll be able to watch the final four episodes of The Last of Us free for the next 31 days.
+And if you don’t want to continue with Sky, just cancel when the series is over.

-The post-apocalyptic TV show has stuck fairly closely to its source material, but expanded upon the origins of the infection and deviated significantly in episode three.
+While the post-apocalyptic TV show has stuck fairly closely to its source material in terms of story beats, since episode three, there have been new characters, new plot points and expanded arcs.
 Co-created by Craig Mazin (Chernobyl) and Neil Druckmann (creator of the original video game), The Last of Us takes place in an alternative 2023, 20 years after a fungal plague has turned most of the world’s population into screeching monsters.

 The Last of Us began airing on 16 January 2023 on Sky Atlantic and Now TV.
 Here’s where you can watch The Last of Us in the UK, online and on TV.